 The issue with one of my client was they were driving all their paid traffic (PPC) to their website’s homepage where pre-qualified prospects would lose interest.

-You see, people who click or tap on ads respond to a “call to action” with some type of expectation.
-For example, someone who’s been shopping for cars online magically starts seeing more ads on their phone, tablet or PC, and when they click or tap on a car ad, they expect to find out more about the car, or the financing if the ad was financing related, etc.
+You see, people who click or tap on ads are responding to a “call to action” with some type of expectation.
+For example, someone who’s been shopping for cars online magically starts seeing more ads on their phone, tablet or PC, and when they click or tap on a car ad, they expect to find out more about the car, or details about auto financing if the ad was financing related, etc.

 Sending pre-qualified leads to landing pages reduces abandonment rates that otherwise would be through the roof.